cloud-gov/cg-site/_docs/ops/contingency-plan.md

   * At least once a year, and after major changes to our systems, we review and update the plan.
 * How we protect this plan from unauthorized modification:
   * This plan is stored in a public GitHub repository ([https://github.com/18F/cg-site](https://github.com/18F/cg-site)) with authorization to modify it limited to 18F staff by GitHub access controls. cloud.gov team policy is that 18F staff may not directly make changes to this document; they must propose a change by making a pull request and ask another team member to review and merge the pull request.

+# Federalist

+[This Contingency Plan doc](https://docs.google.com/document/d/1YG6oucagNO_ZmmlsLPdQeFABCiVcY1BYuhDEEvDwe4Q/edit?usp=sharing) provides guidance for our team in the case of trouble delivering our essential mission and business functions due to disruption, compromise, or failure of any system components or services.

 ---